 - Designing Capabilities.
 Squarespace has plenty of modern designs to select.
 The company keeps the platform updated with templates and plugins for maximum configurations.

 - Are there Plugins?
 Along with powerful built-in features, the platform allows some external plugins for users.

 - No design or tech skills required.

 - 24 hours/7 days a week customer support.

-- It’s a proprietary platform which locks your content into their system.
+- It’s a proprietary platform that locks your content into their system.

-- Can get expensive on a monthly basis building your website to your liking.
+- It can get expensive on a monthly basis building your website to your liking.